NharikaVulchi/Smart_Bin/README.md

 x30[1] --> data read from moisture sensor used as input

-x30[2] --> data read from moisture sensor used as input
+x30[2] --> data read from inductive proximity sensor used as input

 x30[4] --> output to LED